mkocaoglu/mkocaoglu.github.io/_pages/prospective.md

 ---
 {% include base_path %}

-I am always on the lookout for prospective PhD students who are enthusiastic about doing fundamental work in causality, machine learning, and information theory.
-However, due to the volume of emails I am receiving, I will not be able to respond to everyone.
-Thank you for understanding.
+I am always on the lookout for prospective PhD and MS students who are enthusiastic about doing fundamental work in causality and machine learning.
 In order of importance, things I look for in a Ph.D. candidate are motivation to do research, mathematical maturity, a strong undergrad-level background in probability theory and linear algebra, and research experience (optional).

+If you think you would be a good fit for our lab, please send me an email with your interests and CV.

-The application to my group should be done through the official channels via Purdue graduate school application page.
-Make sure to indicate your interest to work with me in your application materials where it is appropriate.
+If you decide to apply to Purdue ECE, make sure to indicate your interest to work with me in your application materials where it is appropriate.
 A detailed description of which research projects you are interested in the most would be helpful.

-Please note that it is impossible for me to comment on whether you should apply to Purdue to work with me or not before having access to the rest of the application pool.
-To help you better evaluate whether to apply to Purdue to work with me or not, the following might help.
+[//]: # "Please note that it is impossible for me to comment on whether you should apply to Purdue to work with me or not before having access to the rest of the application pool.
+To help you better evaluate whether to apply to Purdue to work with me or not, the following might help. "

 [//]: # "- For PhD positions in my group, a **strong undergraduate-level background in probability theory and linear algebra** is necessary.
 Moreover, prior research exposure and/or publications are a plus but not necessary. "